2126ReshmaB/The-Doomed-Dice-Challenge/README.md

 + Determine the possible combinations of spots on the new dice that would yield the same probabilities for each sum.
 + Reattach the spots accordingly.

->      similary, the spots are calculated and based on the condition when the spot in DieA is > 4 then it is added to DieB.
 ![Screenshot (269)](https://github.com/2126ReshmaB/The-Doomed-Dice-Challenge/assets/118461173/c2929ad0-6395-44c8-a97b-7c737207fc5b)